 The belt is super compressive, which is how it actually works; the compression between your body and the fabric is what secures everything in place.
 While this is really effective, it can be a little off-putting, especially if you just eaten prior to your run, according to Amanda.
 The trade-off is a completely bounce-free running belt though, so we think it’s worth it.

 While there aren’t any bulky pocket or hydration pouches, it is wider than most.
-It’s about five inches wide, so it can cover a good amount of your stomach depending on your torso length.
+It’s about 5 inches wide, so it can cover a good amount of your stomach depending on your torso length.
 This isn’t really good or bad, just more of a “to consider.”
 The belt itself is made of a strong, breathable mesh so despite the fact that it may cover a large portion of your stomach, it still allows air flow and doesn’t create hot spots.

 And despite its minimalist design, it has one of the largest capacities on the list and can accommodate more than two liters’ worth of your stuff.